onekintaro/docker-pocketmine/README.md

 This fork of https://github.com/nmarus/docker-pocketmine provides a working Minecraft Pocket Edition docker container, tested on Nov 25, 2017 against the latest build of Minecraft PE, Jenkins build 452, available at https://jenkins.pmmp.io/job/PocketMine-MP/452

-This fork installs PHP 7.2 and explicitly installs build 452.
-You can change the build number in the Dockerfile and browse build numbers at https://jenkins.pmmp.io/job/PocketMine-MP
+This fork installs PHP 7.2 and explicitly installs build 452 of Pocket Minecraft.
+You can change the build number by running docker with `-e POCKETMINE_BUILD_NUMBER=452` (or some other build number).
+Browse build numbers at https://jenkins.pmmp.io/job/PocketMine-MP

 It uses the installer.sh script available at https://raw.githubusercontent.com/pmmp/php-build-scripts/master/installer.sh